 Details of the name, position and workplace of the External Examiner(s) appointed for your programme will normally be found on your programme Moodle area and/or in your course handbook.
-If you have any difficulty in finding out, or if you are uncertain who the Examiners for your programme are, your Programme Leader or Faculty Quality Enhancement Team will be able to provide this information.
+If you have any difficulty in finding out, or if you are uncertain who the Examiners for your programme are, your Programme Leader will be able to provide this information.

 Please note – the information provided relating to External Examiners is for information only.
 You must NOT contact your External Examiner(s) directly, and particularly not with respect to your individual performance in assessments.
 If you wish to make a complaint or an appeal regarding your assessment you should follow the

 Every External Examiner appointed by the University will complete and submit an annual report once the assessment boards have met.
 These reports play an important role in our quality processes, and they act as indicators of general programme health and quality.

 Subject External Examiners report annually on a variety of areas, including: